Iris-TheRainbow/road-runner/road-runner-docs/site/content/raw-docs/v1-0/guides/centerstage-auto.md

 {{< /hint >}}

 ## Step Six: Placehold for Vision
-You will likely create your own vision pipeline to find the custom element your team has created.
+In some years, you may need to create your own vision pipeline to find the custom element your team has created.
 Since vision is out of the scope of this tutorial, we are going to set a vision output like so:
 ```java
 // vision here that outputs position
 int visionOutputPosition = 1;
 ```
-Assuming that you have vision, you will want three trajectories for you to choose from.
+Assuming that you have vision, you will want multiple trajectories for you to choose from.

 ## Step Seven: Actually Building the Actions